gradido/gradido/deployment/bare_metal/setup.md

 > nano .env
 >> Adjust values accordingly
 # TODO the install.sh is not yet ready to run directly - consider to use it as pattern to do it manually
+# The Github Secret is Created on Github in Settimgs -> Webhooks
 > ./install.sh